cksidharthan/twitter-sentiment-webapp/index.md

 ## Twitter Sentiment Webapp

-Django Webapplication that gets data from Twitter Developer API and processes the data and populates KPI dashboards.
+Django Web application that gets data from Twitter Developer API and processes the data and populates KPI dashboards.

 ### Techstack
 - Python